enclaive/enclaive-docker-cs-sgx/README.md

 ```

-## observe that the app refuses to read the bad text
+## Observe that the app refuses to read the bad text

 ```
 error: Accessing file '/app/hello.txt' is denied: incorrect hash of file chunk at 0-17.